-Integrated Assessment: Each student will select a battery of tests to address a client's referral questions and subsequently submit a report of a clinical evaluation based on a minimum of the following information: intake interview data, objective personality testing, projective personality testing, achievement testing, and intellectual assessment.
+- 6. PSY 732: Clinical Assessment & Treatment Planning: Students must submit a detailed treatment plan for a case to their course instructor.
+Treatment plans should make use of empirically supported treatments whenever possible and should incorporate spiritual/religious interventions when appropriate. - 7.
+Integrated Assessment: As part of the PSC training experience, each student will select a battery of tests to address their third assessment client's referral questions and subsequently submit a report of a clinical evaluation based on a minimum of the following information: intake interview data, objective personality testing, projective personality testing, achievement testing, and intellectual assessment.
 The integrated testing battery rubric identifies the domains of assessment proficiency that must be adequately addressed in the report for competency in assessment and a passing performance.
+The intake note, part 1 of the probe form, and final report will be submitted to the student's clinical supervisor for evaluation.
+The probe requirement is satisfied when the assigned supervisor grades the probe as passing in Time2Track and the student approves the submission in Time2Track.